7 Cake Decorating Techniques Every Pastry Chef Needs to Know

 Just like a room requires a good coat of paint before its decor can shine, the first step to a beautiful cake is a flawless coat of icing.

-While the pros make icing a cake look easy, you’ll need the proper tools and some practice to master this technique.
+While the pros make icing a cake look easy, you’ll need the proper tools and some practice to develop this technique.
 A pastry spatula is the easiest way to apply icing, no matter if you’re aiming for a smooth coating or textured finish.

 Some designs to practice include smooth coatings, vertical lines, and the spatula painting technique shown below.